 - Maintain contact with international trade specialist and other training institutions.

-A short video to present TrainForTrade e-learing activities for a beneficiary country:
+A short video to present TrainForTrade e-learning activities for a beneficiary country:

 Experience shows that with adult trainees the learning results are better in a group environment, compared to when trainees are undertaking distance-learning activities alone.
 Due to this fact, during the TrainForTrade distance-learning courses trainees are gathered in a fully equipped room and chat rooms and forums are used to facilitate exchange with the instructors.